phlummox/git-force-push-action/README.md

 # or deletion

 # and we'll push TO some other-named branch in the
 # remote repo.
-(Well - it could be the same name, but then if thar is
+(Well - it could be the same name, but then if that is
 # on GitHub and has actions enabled, you'll
 # get peculiar errors as that branch tries to force-push to itself,
 # I imagine.)
 So the .github/workflows/mypush.yml file will